WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/intro.md

     * `$WrathPath%\Wrath_Data\Managed\Owlcat.Runtime.UI.dll`
     * `$WrathPath%\Wrath_Data\Managed\UnityEngine.dll`
     * `$WrathPath%\Wrath_Data\Managed\UnityEngine.CoreModule.dll`
-6. Be sure to include `BlueprintCore.dll` with your mod
-    * The other assembly references do not need to be included since they are packaged with the game
 6. You're ready to go!

 Take a look at the [Tutorials](tutorials/overview.md) for a walkthrough of usage.
 The sections below provide an overview of the main features.